joseenrique61/RabbitMQTest/README.md

 There is one queue configured for the app: *_purchases_*.
 This queue is in charge of managing the purchases made by the customer.

 #### Shared Access Policies
-There are two shared access policies, one for listening to the queue, _ListenPruchasesEvents_, and another for sending messages to it, _SendPurchasesEvents_.
+There are two shared access policies, one for listening to the queue, _ListenPruchaseEvents_, and another for sending messages to it, _SendPurchasesEvents_.

 ### App
 Configuration of the app is made through a file called `appsettings.json`.
 It follows the format of: